 Once our highly skilled team at Next Step Foot & Ankle Clinic diagnoses you with a foot ulcer, treatment needs to start right away!

 The doctor may suggest treating your ulcer by:

 - Resting your feet

 - Taking an X-ray to check for bone infections or send some samples of your skin cells to the lab.

-- The lab determines if an antibiotic will help fight your infection.
+- Using an antibiotics (the lab determines if an antibiotic will help fight your infection.)